stevenla/sesame/README.md

 * Have Twilio hit your application called by setting the **Voice > Request URL** to `http://[SESAME_URL]/accept`

-### Forcing guests to create a token in order to authenticate
+### Forcing guests to create a token in order to be let in

 * Have Twilio hit your application called by setting the **Voice > Request URL** to `http://[SESAME_URL]/tokens/consume`
 * Guests generate tokens by: